JasonMuteham/Portfolio/MD/gravytrain.md

 #### Streamlit

 The [Streamlit](https://streamlit.io/) app loads constituency geometry via the geojson file and conducts data queries on the parquet files.
-The merged data is then passed to py_deck, where it is displayed as an interactive map layer.
+The merged data is then passed to [pydeck](https://deckgl.readthedocs.io/en/latest/), where it is displayed as an interactive map layer.